 - a.
 School personnel must take seriously all suggestions, demonstrations, or communications of suicide.
-Any indication that a student may be in potential danger or pose a threat to others it shall be reported immediately.
+Any indication that a student may be in potential danger or pose a threat to others shall be reported immediately.
 Confidentiality is superseded by the presence of any type of suicidal behavior or threat to others. - b.
-An Intervention committee (IC) shall be established in each school building and will consist of the principal, school psychologist, school social worker, school counselor, school nurse, Student Assistance Counselor (SAC), and teacher(s) (if they are the referring agent).
-This committee will assist in the identification of at risk students and intervention in their behalf.
-Each building principal will provide the Superintendent of Schools, Supervisor of Guidance, Supervisor of Nursing, Director of Special Services, and the members of the IC team with the names of the members of the IC team at the beginning of the school year in September. - c.
+An intervention committee (IC) shall be established in each school building and shall consist of the principal, school psychologist, school social worker, school counselor, student assistance counselor (SAC), school nurse, and/or teacher(s) (if they are the referring agent).
+This committee will assist in the identification of at risk students and intervention on their behalf.
+Each building principal will provide the Superintendent of Schools, Supervisor of School Counseling, Supervisor of Nursing, Director of Special Services, and the members of the IC team with the names of the members of the IC team at the beginning of the school year in September. - c.
 The staff will be made aware of signs of suicide risk and instructed in the suicide intervention procedures through in-service training.
-A staff manual will include a statement describing warning signs and intervention procedures.
-(See Appendix I)
+Warning signs of suicide are listed in Appendix I.

-3. INTERVENTIONS
+INTERVENTIONS

-A. LEVEL ONE: Observation of behaviors or warning signs that indicate a student may be at risk of engaging in a suicidal act or pose a threat to others.
+A. LEVEL ONE; Observation of behaviors or warning signs that indicate a student may be at risk of engaging in a suicidal act or pose a threat to others.